benmiller314/cdm2020fall/plans/lesson-25.md

 When you're ready to move on, I'll get out of your way!
 As is our custom, please write down your studio goals at the beginning of your work-session, and come back at the end with an update and a target for the weekend.

 <div class="alert alert-warning">
 p.s.
-If your plans for the unit haven't posted to the [consolidation unit proposal queue](https://github.com/benmiller314/cdm2020fall/issues/15) (a groupmate's post is fine if you're included), please aim to do so by the end of today. <!-- and if you're still finishing the website unit, it's okay for baseline to let that be your unit goal. -->
+If your plans for the unit haven't posted to the <a href="https://github.com/benmiller314/cdm2020fall/issues/15">consolidation unit proposal queue</a> (a groupmate's post is fine if you're included), please aim to do so by the end of today. <!-- and if you're still finishing the website unit, it's okay for baseline to let that be your unit goal. -->
 </div>

 I'll create breakout rooms for the groups, and I'll float around once I'm no longer helping folks in the main room.
 Call me if you need me!